Chocolate Covered Apples | FoodByMaria Recipes

 1. Line a baking sheet with parchment paper and set aside.

-6. Remove the apples from the fridge and dip each slice in the melted chocolate, letting excess drip off (don’t worry if some of the peanut butter mixed with the chocolate as you dip the apple slices, it will still be in the chocolate and bring lots of flavour!)
-Put the chocolate dipped apples back on the parchment lined backing sheet and once all are dipped, place in the fridge to set for at least 30 minutes.
+6. Remove the apples from the fridge and dip each slice in the melted chocolate, letting excess drip off (don’t worry if some of the peanut butter mixed with the chocolate as you dip the apple slices, it will still be in the chocolate and bring lots of flavor!)
+Put the chocolate-dipped apples back on the parchment-lined baking sheet and once all are dipped, place in the fridge to set for at least 30 minutes.

 9. Allow apples to chill in the fridge for 10-15 more minutes to fully set.
 Then, store in the fridge for up to one day.
 They are best enjoyed however on the day they’re made!